We get it. You’ve made your decision to divorce your spouse or partner, and you’re ready to get on with your life.

 Here in California, you’ll have to wait at least six months from start to finish before completing your divorce.
 There’s no getting around that mandated waiting period.

 There are ways, however, to make sure your divorce doesn’t drag on for much longer.
 One of the most effective is for both you and your spouse or partner to complete a marital settlement agreement.

-In this issue, the San Diego divorce attorneys with the Men’s Legal Center will talk more about a California marital settlement agreement, even giving you a template of sorts for information to include in yours.
+In this issue, the San Diego military divorce lawyers with the Men’s Legal Center will talk more about a California marital settlement agreement, even giving you a template of sorts for information to include in yours.